vikchupak/Kubernetes/managedAndUnmanagedCluster/index.md

     - Create Persistent Volume
     - Attach the volumes to pods
 - **Load balancing**
-  - We need to install and run Ingress Controller as Load Balancer to manage routing of incomming requests
+  - We need to install and run Ingress Controller to manage routing of incomming requests
     - Configure your routing rules
+    - We can set up Ingress Controller as Load Balancer
+      - Nginx inside controller can be used as load bancer

 ### Cluster on Cloud using Managed service
 - **Spin up**